- Weeklys' expirations are shorter than regular options.

 Contrast this pricing aspect of Weeklys with that of LEAPS, which usually sell at a higher price than traditional options because of the greater time value—allowing for a greater possibility the option could finish in the money.

 Perhaps the most important aspect of Weeklys is their potential to help traders employ short-term strategies—including targeting volatility associated with an earnings announcement, economic report, or other key event that might occur on a specified date in the short term.
 Instead of purchasing a regular options contract that might last several months, you can target a specific date and time period using Weeklys.

 The characteristics of Weeklys can also present some unique risks, however.

 For instance, assume you enter into a position using traditional options that does not go as you expect.
 If you have enough time until expiration, it may be possible to repair the position or “leg out” in order to hedge your risk exposure.
-Because of the short window associated with Weeklys, it may not be possible to effectively manage your risk in this fashion.
+Because of the short window associated with Weeklys, it may not be possible to manage your risk effectively in this fashion.
 Also, you may want to practice-trade Weeklys first to get a sense of how the implied volatility, Greeks, and other factors may differ from traditional options.

-These risks are in addition to those inherent to all options.
+These risks are in addition to those inherent in all options.
 Before trading any type of options contract, you should fully understand how they work and what the risks are.
 If you do trade options, Weeklys may help you find a better contract for your strategy.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917